Youshido/context-form/docs/guides/field-validation.md

 # Field Validation

-> Validation rules for a signle field
+Single Field's validation rules can be set as the `rules props` on that Field.

-Single Field's validations can be set right in the `rules` props
+Take a look at the age field validation below.
+Notice that you need to return `true` if the field has a valid value or the error message otherwise.
+If you return `null` or `false` then standard error message will be displayed.

 ```jsx
 import React, { Component } form 'react';